No. 8 West Virginia holds on to beat Iowa State 70-65 - WHIZ News

+“It’s my job as a point guard to really get everybody in their positions and kind of calm the game down and try to smooth things out,” McBride said.
+“Just try to learn and win, and that’s what we did tonight.”

-Derek Culver had 18 points and 12 rebounds for the Mountaineers (7-1, 1-0 Big 12), who scored the final six points.
+Derek Culver had 18 points and 12 rebounds for his fifth double-double of the season for the Mountaineers (7-1, 1-0 Big 12), who scored the final six points.
 They overcame poor shooting in their conference opener by making 14 of 16 free throws over the final six minutes.

+West Virginia coach Bob Huggins had warned his players that visiting teams were 4-0 in the Big 12 entering Friday’s games.

 Rasir Bolton scored a season-high 25 points for Iowa State (1-4, 0-2), which couldn’t overcome 21 turnovers.